postajob/api/README.md

 ### How much does it cost to use Post a job ?
 We offer straightforward pricing that compliments your usage needs and business goals.
-We have a freemium version you can try who will post on more than 10 differents channels (Google for job, Indeed, Joblift, Jooble etc ....) .
+We have a freemium version you can try including for free more than 10 differents channels (Google for job, Indeed, Joblift, Jooble etc ....).
 You can try without credit card.
-Then , you can add a budget to your campaign and we will start to advertise your job, on top of free channels on paid channels ( facebook , google , linkedin depending the profil and the localisation )
+Then, you can add a budget to your campaign and we will start to advertise your job, (on top of free channels) on all other paid channels ( facebook , google , linkedin, job boards etc regarding profil and the localisation )

 ## FAQ